The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 There are five train operating companies that serve the Lime Street mainline station.
 These are Virgin Trains, Northern Rail, London Midland, First TransPennine and East Midlands.

-Virgin Trains provide access to London Euston via Runcorn and Stafford through its hourly Pendolino service.
+Virgin Trains provides a route to London Euston via Runcorn and Stafford through its hourly Pendolino service.

 Northern Rail runs the ticket office and is the main operating company of the station.
 The company operates an hourly service to Blackpool North via Preston, Stalybridge via Manchester Victoria, Manchester Airport via Newton-le-Willows, and Warrington Bank Quay via Earlestown.

-It provides a half hourly service to Manchester Oxford Road and Wigan North Western.
+It provides a service every half hour to Manchester Oxford Road and Wigan North Western.

 London Midland runs a half hourly service to Birmingham New Street via Runcorn, Crewe, Stafford, and Wolverhampton.